adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

   * Note: until all of these core apps are updated for Nextcloud 18, they won't be installed
   * You'll need to manually go and install Contacts, Calendar, ONLYOFFICE from the apps menu, clicking the red button that you are sure you want to install an untested app

+# Cloudron

+## PTR Record

+* Needs to be configured with Kimsufi since it is a reverse lookup

 # AWS Install Steps